Grand Junction Field Office – Forest Management & Stewardship

 - Defensible Space Thinning

 - Chipping/Slash Removal

 - Insect Spraying

-For additional information, please download the most current Grand Junction Field Office Contractors List (April 2016) or contact our office at (970) 248-7325.
-If you are a local contractor and would like to be included on this list, please fill out this Forestry Contractor Information Update Form – 2015 (20 KB PDF).
+For additional information, please download the most current Grand Junction Field Office Contractors List (September 2018, 100 KB XLS) or contact our office at (970) 248-7325.
+If you are a local contractor and would like to be included on this list, please fill out this Forestry Contractor Information Update Form – 2018 (470 KB DOC).